John Tory

 John Howard Tory (born May 28, 1954) is a Canadian lawyer, broadcaster, businessman, and former politician who served as the 65th mayor of Toronto from 2014 to 2023.
-He served as leader of the Official Opposition in Ontario from 2005 to 2007 while he was leader of the Progressive Conservative Party of Ontario from 2004 to 2009.
+He led the Progressive Conservative Party of Ontario from 2004 to 2009 and was Leader of the Official Opposition from 2005 to 2007.
+Outside politics, Tory served as the 9th Commissioner of the CFL from 1997 to 2000 and has worked for Rogers Communications.

-After a career as a lawyer, political strategist and businessman, Tory ran as a mayoral candidate in the 2003 Toronto municipal election and lost to David Miller.
-Tory was subsequently elected as Ontario PC leader from 2004 to 2009, and was a member of the Legislative Assembly of Ontario representing Dufferin—Peel—Wellington—Grey and serving as the leader of the Opposition in Ontario from 2005 to 2007.
+After a career as a lawyer, political strategist and businessman, Tory ran as a mayoral candidate in the 2003 Toronto municipal election but lost to David Miller.
+Tory was elected as Ontario PC leader in 2004 and was a member of the Legislative Assembly of Ontario, representing Dufferin—Peel—Wellington—Grey.
+He served as the leader of the Official Opposition from 2005 to 2007.
 After his resignation as PC leader in 2009, Tory became a radio talk show host on CFRB.
-Despite widespread speculation, Tory did not run for mayor again in 2010.
-He was also the volunteer chair of the non-profit group CivicAction from 2010 to 2014.
+Despite widespread speculation, Tory did not run for mayor in 2010.
+He was the volunteer chair of the non-profit group CivicAction from 2010 to 2014.

-On October 27, 2014, Tory was elected mayor of Toronto, defeating incumbent mayor Rob Ford's brother, councillor Doug Ford and former councillor and member of Parliament (MP) Olivia Chow.
+On October 27, 2014, Tory was elected mayor of Toronto, defeating incumbent mayor Rob Ford's brother, councillor Doug Ford, and former councillor and member of Parliament (MP) Olivia Chow.
 On October 22, 2018, he was re-elected mayor of Toronto in the 2018 mayoral election, defeating former chief city planner Jennifer Keesmaat.
 He was elected to a third term as mayor on October 24, 2022, after defeating urbanist Gil Penalosa.
 He announced his intention to imminently resign as mayor on February 10, 2023, after admitting to having an affair with a staffer during the COVID-19 pandemic.
-He submitted his resignation letter to the city clerk on February 15, and formally left office on February 17, at 5 p.m.
-Tory was succeeded by Olivia Chow as mayor of Toronto.
+He submitted his resignation letter to the city clerk on February 15, and he formally left office on February 17, at 5 p.m.
+Tory was succeeded as mayor by Olivia Chow.

 Early life and education

 John Howard Tory, the eldest of four, was born on May 28, 1954, in Toronto, Ontario, to Elizabeth (née Bacon) and John A. Tory, president of Thomson Investments Limited and a director of Rogers Communications.
 His grandfather was lawyer John S. D. Tory and his great-grandfather founded Sun Life of Canada.

-He attended the University of Toronto Schools, at the time a publicly funded high school affiliated with the University of Toronto.
+He attended the University of Toronto Schools, at the time a publicly funded high school.
 He received his Bachelor of Arts degree in political science from Trinity College at the University of Toronto in 1975.
 He received his Bachelor of Laws degree in 1978 from Osgoode Hall Law School of York University.
 He was called to the bar in Ontario in 1980.